-Bennett throws 5 TD passes, No. 2 Georgia stifles UAB 56-7
+Super Sub: Bennett 5 TD passes, No. 2 Georgia routs UAB 56-7

 ATHENS, Ga.
+(AP) — Stetson Bennett did his best to create a quarterback controversy at Georgia.

-(AP) — Stetson Bennett tied a school record with five touchdown passes filling in for injured starter JT Daniels, leading No. 2 Georgia to a 56-7 rout of UAB on Saturday.
+Stepping in for injured starter JT Daniels, Bennett tied a school record with five touchdown passes in the first half to lead No. 2 Georgia to a 56-7 rout of UAB on Saturday.

-Bennett completed his first six passes — four of them going all the way to the end zone for the Bulldogs (2-0), who didn’t show any signs of a letdown after a 10-3 victory over Clemson despite the absence of their No. 1 quarterback.
+The senior completed his first six passes — four of them going all the way to the end zone for the Bulldogs (2-0), who didn’t show any signs of a letdown after a 10-3 victory over Clemson in the opener.

+Bennett, a former walk-on, started five games last season before Daniels claimed the job.

+It looks as if Bennett hasn’t given up on winning it back.

 Jermaine Burton set the tone by slipping behind the secondary to haul in a 73-yard TD from Bennett on Georgia’s second offensive play, thrilling the raucous crowd of nearly 93,000 at Sanford Stadium.